ulfben/RayCastDemo/README.md

 - prepare for port to Arduboy
   - provide a proper facade for the RayCaster to use for rendering - based on SDL2 or Arduboy2 or whatever else one might want to run on.
   - provide a another facade for the input management
-  - try to minimize floating point arithmetic and the use of division...

 ### Bugs:
-- Broke clicking on the minimap to teleport
 - KeyMap can no longer be constexpr constructed.
-- The coordinate system is reversed in-world vs. on screen.
-Figure out why.
-Logic would be easier if we could change this.
 - Some combinations of viewport width & FOV will result in 1 pixel gaps being rendered when facing up (90), down (270) or right (360).
   - need to figure out what the relationship between these values are.